Girls and boys do tend to show different

-Boys with ADHD often behave in ways that are tough for teachers to ignore.
-This helps explain why boys are three times more likely to be diagnosed with ADHD than their female peers and also why boys tend to get diagnosed at younger ages than girls.
-Girls are diagnosed with ADHD on average five years later than boys—boys at age 7 and girls at age 12.
+diagnosed with ADHD on average five years later than boys—boys at age 7 and girls at age 12.
 There are also many girls who never get diagnosed.
-Research indicates as many as 75 percent of girls with attention issues are undiagnosed.
+In fact, research indicates that up to 75 percent of girls with attention problems are undiagnosed.

-Since girls often present different ADHD symptoms than boys, it’s important to be familiar with the more subtle ways in which girls act out.
-That awareness will help girls who do have ADHD get the help they need sooner.
+Since girls often show different signs of ADHD than boys, it’s important to know about the different ways kids can act out and which of these behaviors tend to get overlooked.
+That awareness can help girls with ADHD get the help they need sooner.